javaee/glassfish/hk2/src/site/markdown/extensibility.md

 ### Validation

+Certain operations that are performed by the users of HK2 can be validated.
+Validation can either allow or deny the operation in question.
+The operations that can be validated are adding a service to the [ServiceLocator][servicelocator], removing a service from the [ServiceLocator][servicelocator], injecting a service into another service or looking up a service from the [ServiceLocator][servicelocator].
+This feature is most often used in secure use-cases, but has applicability for other use-cases as well.
+To use validation the user registers an implementation of [ValidationService][validationservice] with the [ServiceLocator][servicelocator] whose operations are to be validated.

-In this example we show how the [ValidationService][validationservice] can be used to do a complete security lockdown of the system.
+There is an example example of how the [ValidationService][validationservice] can be used to do a complete security lockdown of the system.
 This example runs with the J2SE security manager turned on and grants some privileges to some projects and other privileges to other projects to ensure that the [ValidationService][ValidationService] can be used to define the security of the system.